What Is a 401(k) Plan? Everything You Need To Know

 A 401(k) is a savings account that offers several tax advantages that you can receive as part of your employee benefits program.
 It allows you to save some of your pay toward retirement.
 Many employers provide matching funds, which can boost your savings more.

-Read on to learn more about how you can save with a 401(k) retirement plan.
+Read on for all the details 401(k)s and how you can save with a 401(k) retirement plan.

 What Is a 401(k) Plan?

-These deductions are pretax, which means that they come out before taxes are deducted.
-Pretax deductions lower an employee’s taxable income, which means that you will pay less in taxes.
+These deductions are pretax, which means that they come out of the paycheck before taxes are deducted.
+Pretax deductions lower an employee’s taxable income, which means that you will pay less in taxes that year.

 401(k) retirement plans also have benefits for employers, such as attracting employees.
 Additionally, employers can deduct contributions on their federal income taxes.

-Here are a few more quick facts about 401(k)s:
+Here are a few more quick facts about how 401(k)s work: